 Rooster Teeth's "Rage Quit" segments were very different between its first episodes and the ones from today.
 The earlier ones, where he went by his Message Board name "LtMkilla", tend to focus on just one segment of the game and Michael's attempts to get through it.
 The episode featuring the video game of X-Men Origins: Wolverine would start referring him as just Michael and the episode featuring Perfect Dark would have him jump cut to different points of the game and not focus on one singular.

 It's really telling in "Let's PlayMinecraft".
 They didn't get original skins until episode 10 (they all had the default Steve? skins), the Tower of Pimps was just a one-off gag by Gavin in episode 2 and no one but Gavin knew how to play the game.
+Another thing about this is how they acted: Gavin was very much a troll in the early episodes, Geoff was a sore loser when someone else won, Michael was constantly yelling at Gavin and Jack was the silent one.

 The early episodes of Your Movie Sucks didn't have the fast-paced style where Adam goes through the scenes in the order the movie puts them, instead imitating Red Letter Media's style.
 His voice is also much calmer, recorded using a lower-quality microphone, and contains a lot more pauses.